JackJoeng/MapReduce-Word-Search/README.md

 else:
 print '%s\t%s' % (word, 0)
 ```
-3. In the "reducer.py", copy the same code from "reducer.py" in the "basic_grep" folder
+3. In the "reducer.py", copy the same code from the "reducer.py" in the "basic_grep" folder

 To find words that start wth "f" or end in "x":